fransie/binary-msan/llvm_shared_msan_lib/README.md

+# LLVM MSan

+This folder contains the shared libraries and in `compiler-rt` the include files needed by binary-msan for x86-64.
+If you use x86-64, there is nothing for you to do here.
+If you would like to build the shared libraries yourself, e.g. for other architecture, you can find the how-to in the following.

-# How to build the LLVM MSan shared libraries
+## How to build the LLVM MSan shared libraries

 Tested on Ubuntu 20.04 Focal Fossa.
 I installed everything in the ~/Documents folder.

-## Install GCC 11.3.0
+### Install GCC 11.3.0

 First, you need at least version 11.2 of GCC.
 ```